Try the 3 ” S’s” instead

 But basically, whatever the time of the year, we all know that if a goal has any real meaning it shouldn’t be postponed until some conveniently notional cut off point at the beginning of the year, only to feel temporarily wracked with guilt before we predictably relapse into our comfort zone some time at the end of January.

 No substitute for now

-I never exhort anyone to implement any special job search strategies specifically to start on January 1st.
+I never exhort anyone to implement any special job search or career strategies specifically to start on January 1st.
 Why?
-Goal setting should be ongoing .
+Goal setting should be ongoing.
 You wouldn’t need to start anything on 01.01 because you probably shouldn’t have stopped in the first place!
-If you need to change those goals on February 14th (Chinese New Year 2010 ) or the Spring equinox - it is not going to make the slightest bit of difference.
-There is no need either to wait 11 months until 2011 to review the situation.
+If you need to change those goals on February 19th (Chinese New Year 2015) or the Spring equinox - it is not going to make the slightest bit of difference.
+There is no need either to wait 11 months until 2016 to review the situation.
 We all know that.
-We also know that the best time is not then, but now.

 Yet to follow our ancestors it’s always a good idea to generate some positive energy at any time, but with no built-in guilt trip for failing to implement, especially during the dark month of January, when there is not a cymbal in sight to ward off those demons .
 So here’s what I suggest: